 This will depend on what is in the existing contract you have with your employee.

 If you need to change your employee’s contract, you can find some relevant information on GOV.UK.
 This advises that usually, the employer and employee both need to agree to any contract changes.

-If you are after more detail on this, or if you cannot agree any changes with your employee, we can point you in the direction of this ACAS guidance which covers the possibility of serving notice to terminate the existing contract and offering to re-engage the employee on new terms.
+If you are looking for more detail on this, or if you cannot agree any changes with your employee, we suggest you look at this ACAS guidance which covers the possibility of serving notice to terminate the existing contract and offering to re-engage the employee on new terms.

-Please be aware that the government is currently consulting on a draft Code of Practice on dismissal and re-engagement.
-The Code sets out employers’ responsibilities when seeking to change employment terms and conditions, if there is the prospect of dismissal and re-engagement.
+Please be aware that the government is considering implementing a draft Code of Practice on dismissal and re-engagement.
+This code sets out employers’ responsibilities when seeking to change employment terms and conditions, if there is the prospect of dismissal and re-engagement.
 It requires employers to consult staff and explore alternative options, without using the threat of dismissal to pressure employees to agree new terms.
-A Code of Practice isn’t law as such, but if an employer unreasonably fails to comply with it, then this will be taken into account but a court or employment tribunal when considering levels of compensation.
+A code of practice isn’t law as such, but if an employer unreasonably fails to comply with it, then this will be taken into account but a court or employment tribunal when considering levels of compensation.

 Pay and conditions

 When you employ someone, you will have to agree on pay and other important working conditions, like hours and holiday.